 I will never forget the image of the half-man on his wheeled slab of wood using his gloved hands to push his torso forward and take away my identity.

-For many years, I stored him in my memory chest until I needed him.
+For many years, I stored him in my Memory Chest until I needed him.
 Unconsciously, I twisted his contorted body into a ghoulish shape to surprise Mica.
-A brush stroke of fear in her underground.
+A brush stroke of fear in her father’s underground bunker.